Adiboss4333/WormyWorm/README.md

 A computer worm is a standalone malware computer program that replicates itself in order to spread to other computers.
 It often uses a computer network to spread itself, relying on security failures on the target computer to access it.
 It will use this machine as a host to scan and infect other computers.
 When these new worm-invaded computers are controlled, the worm will continue to scan and infect other computers using these computers as hosts, and this behaviour will continue.
 Computer worms use recursive methods to copy themselves without host programs and distribute themselves based on exploiting the advantages of exponential growth, thus controlling and infecting more and more computers in a short time.
 Worms almost always cause at least some harm to the network, even if only by consuming bandwidth, whereas viruses almost always corrupt or modify files on a targeted computer.

-# What's is in WormyWorm Worm?
+# What's is in ZitWorm Worm?
-WormyWorm is a worm which is a standalone Windows malware program that replicates itself in order to slow down the computer and eat it's Storage and RAM.
+ZitWorm is a worm which is a standalone Windows malware program that replicates itself in order to slow down the computer and eat it's Storage and RAM.

 # Features
 ✓ Continuously replicates itself.